Types of Headaches

 Do you suffer from headaches?
 According to the Global Burden of Disease (GBD) study, headache disorders are among the most prevalent and disabling conditions worldwide.
 Each day, about 15% of the world’s population has a headache.
 In the average year, it has been estimated that at least 90% of the population has at least one headache.
-If you are one of those who deals with headaches, this article can help you determine what types of headaches you have.
-Learn about natural remedies, herbs, and essential oils that can help.
+If you are one of those who deal with headaches, this article can help you determine what types of headaches you have.
+Learn about natural remedies, herbs, healthy lifestyle habits, and essential oils that can help.

 Types of Headaches